jonthornton/jquery-timepicker/README.md

 	hrs: 'hrs'
 }```

+- **listWidth**
+Set this to override CSS styling and set the list width to match the input element's width.
+Set to 1 to match input width, 2 to double input width, .5 to halve input width, etc. Set to `null` to let CSS determine the list width.
+*default: null (CSS styling)*

 - **maxTime**
 The time that should appear last in the dropdown list.
 Can be used to limit the range of time options.
 *default: 24 hours after minTime*